d5555/NeuralGym/README.md

 #### How to use
 1. Create an output directory where the trained model will be saved.<br/>
 2. Select a training data file.
 Training data should be in spaCy data format.
 You can use [**TagEditor**](https://github.com/d5555/TagEditor) to create your training data.
-3. Select a model to train (it can be any spaCy model compatible with spaCy 3.0+) or create a blank model.
-Labels in the training data should match labels in the original model otherwise start from blank model.<br/>
+3. Select a source model (it can be any spaCy model compatible with spaCy 3.0+) for training from source.
+You can specify either a source model name, eg en_core_web_sm or select a folder with model.
+If you specify the model name without full path, the model should be placed into the application's main folder (including model's dist-info folder) or add path to the Python folder where spaCy models are installed by pushing button `Add sys path`.
+Usually it is Python...\Lib\site-package.
+For example ...
+"C:\Python39\Lib\site-packages" '<br/>Labels in the training data should match labels in the original model otherwise start from blank model. <br/>
 4. Check on **Use averages** so the model to be saved with parameter averaging after training is done.
-5. Press **Start**.
+5. Press **Start** to initialize training.
 You can disrupt training process at any time by clicking **stop**.

 <img src="https://github.com/d5555/NeuralGym/blob/master/NGym.png" width="550" >